wastelandsurvivalguide/wastelandsurvivalguide.github.io/docs/content.md

 ### Sweet Pain NV

-Overhauls things in AWOP Revised to be more appropriate for early and mid level play.
+Overhauls A World Of Pain Revised for New Vegas to be more appropriate for early and mid level play.

 #### Installation: